ansys/pyfluent/doc/source/user_guide/session/session.rst

 Note: You can find out more about meshing workflows here:
 :ref:`ref_new_meshing_workflows_guide`.

-A meshing mode session object contains additional child objects.
+A meshing mode session object exposes additional child objects.
 For instance, ``meshing`` has ``fields`` and ``events`` children.
 Each has the same interface as the identically named child of the ``solver`` session object respectively.